merixstudio/django-trench/README.rst

 --------

 * Easily plugable and compatible with `django-rest-framework`_ and `djoser`_
 * Allows user to pick an additional authentication method from range of backends defined by a developer.
-Read more: :doc:`backends`
+Read more: `backends`_.
 * Comes out of a box with email, SMS add mobile apps support

 Requirements